MariusFearn/ais-forecasting/.github/instructions/basic_runtime.instructions.md

 ├── config/                     # Stores all project configuration files.
 │   ├── default.yaml            # Default parameters for the entire project.
 │   └── experiment_configs/     # Configurations for specific machine learning experiments.
-│       ├── nbeats_experiment.yaml # Settings for an N-BEATS model experiment.
+│       ├── experiment_nbeats.yaml # Settings for an N-BEATS model experiment.
-│       └── tft_experiment.yaml    # Settings for a Temporal Fusion Transformer experiment.
+│       └── experiment_tft.yaml    # Settings for a Temporal Fusion Transformer experiment.
 │
 ├── data/                       # Holds all data used in the project.
 │   ├── raw/                    # Raw, immutable data.
-Should not be modified.
+Original data files (.pkl) are stored here.
+│   │   └── parquet/            # Parquet versions of raw data for optimized access.
 │   ├── processed/              # Cleaned, transformed, and feature-engineered data.
 │   │   ├── training_sets/      # Final datasets ready for model training.
 │   │   ├── vessel_features/    # Intermediate features extracted for each vessel.